Social Media Safety for Minors Act

 Relevant Court Cases Include:

-NetChoice, LLC v.
-Bonta (2023): A preliminary injunction was granted against a similar
+1. NetChoice, LLC v.
+Bonta (2023): A preliminary injunction was granted against a similar California age-appropriate design law on First Amendment grounds.

-Ashcroft v.
-ACLU (2004): Established that the government must use the "least restrictive
+2. Ashcroft v.
+ACLU (2004): Established that the federal government must utilize the least restrictive means available when regulating internet content to protect children.

 International Context: